GaborFicsor/steezy-spatula/README.md

 </details>

-To register on the website, users can either click the 'Register' button in the navigation bar or the call-to-action button on the landing page.
-Both options lead to the sign-up form, where users must select a unique username and password.
-Email address is optional.
-If a user has already registered on the site, there is a link at the top of the page that will take them to the login form if clicked.
+If a user decides to register to the website, they can do so by clicking either on the 'Register' button in the navbar or by clicking the call to action button on the landing page.
+Both actions will take the user to the sign-up form, where they need to choose a unique username and password.
+The E-mail address is set to optional.
+If the user has already registered to the website, there is a link at the top that will take them to the login form if clicked.
 <details>
   <summary>image of login page</summary>